enosiii/enosiii-AI/README.md

 1. Open Telegram and message your bot
 2. Send `/start`
-3. Enter the password: `daddymonAI`
+3. Enter the password: `yourTGbotPW`
 4. Send `/help` to see all commands
 5. Chat away — responses should be instant!